Extinction in neutrally stable stochastic Lotka-Volterra models

 \section{Conclusion}

-In the previous sections, we have analyzed the extinction process in two stochastic Lotka-Volterra models which are neutrally stable in the deterministic treatment.
-We have seen that when fluctuations are included, the deterministically conserved quantities change slowly (on a time scale $\propto N$) and drive extinction.
+We have analyzed the extinction process in two stochastic Lotka-Volterra models which are neutrally stable in the deterministic formulation.
+We have seen that when fluctuations are included, the deterministically conserved quantities change slowly (on a time scale proportional to the population size) and drive extinction.
 After some finite time, only non-interacting species remain.

 The separation of time scales between the rapid oscillations described by the deterministic rate equations and the slow movement between different orbits due to noise allowed us to apply the method of stochastic averaging.
 By doing this, we removed the fast, oscillatory degrees of freedom and gave a quantitative description of the extinction process using effective stochastic differential equations on the space of deterministically conserved quantities.